-Doppler has been created to connect our community to the issues that matter.
+Doppler was created to connect our community with issues that matter.
 Today people expect more from their news source.
 We will provide it.
 READ LOCAL.

 Doppler - Digging deeper to bring you stories that matter

 We saw a need in our community, a need in fact that exists in communities across the country, to bring back local news.

 We strive to be the primary news source for people wanting to know what is happening in their community.
 We provide local news that is relevant and timely, with an emphasis on stories that dig deeper.
 We give the readers stories that matter.
 Our mantra is local.

 We are interested in what you are doing: what your kids are doing.
 We are the go-to site for everything happening in Huntsville and the extended local community.
 From beautiful photography, to news and sports coverage, to strong and provocative opinion pieces, to bus cancellations, we are working hard for you.
 We are also providing an easy way for you to interact with Doppler and we encourage you to participate.
 We value your opinions.